 3. Finding data

 Finding a research question is relatively easy; finding the data is harder.
-While it is typically recommended to start with the question then find the data, some recommend finding data then finding an original question to ask that you can answer using the data.
+While it is typically recommended to start with the question then find the data, another approach is to find the data then finding an original question that can be answered using that data.
 I will leave this decision to you and your advisor.

-Here are some data sets that I use.
+Here are some data sets to get you started.

 Here are examples of published papers that used these data sets.